You can be absolutely anything you want to be in Brighton, and no-one will bat a spangly faux-eyelash.

-So, to celebrate just my top 10 ‘flavours’ of this uniquely wonderful, colourful, vibrant, hedonistic, bohemian city – my Travel in Pictures feature is holding a Brighton ‘summer season’ throughout the whole of August – just like the variety performers and comedians used to do each year in the long-demolished theatre at the end of Brighton Palace Pier.
+So, to celebrate just my top 10 ‘flavours’ of this uniquely wonderful, colourful, vibrant, hedonistic, bohemian city – my Travel in Pictures feature is holding a Brighton ‘summer season’ – just like the variety performers and comedians used to do each year in the long-demolished theatre at the end of Brighton Palace Pier.

 For now, here’s just a taster of each of my top 10 reasons to visit Brighton – running the full gamut from the tasteful to the gloriously tacky.
-Keep a lookout throughout August for more posts delving into each one of them, with lots more pictures and review info.
+Keep a lookout throughout August and beyond for more posts delving into them, with lots more pictures and review info.

 1. The Beach & Seafront near West Pier